Max8Curtis/Hoko/README.md

 ## Start Web-app:

-node.js is required to create the web-app, as node_modules must be installed.
+node.js must be installed to create the web-app, as node_modules are required.

 1. Navigate to hoko-app/
 2. `npm start`